norestrictionss/Case/README.md

 2. After opening the terminal, you must adjust the current directory as a location of folders .

-3. Finally, you must run the commands below one by one in the terminal.\n javac Case.java java Case
+3. Finally, you must run the commands below one by one in the terminal.

+  javac Case.java
+  java Case